gitops-tools/tekton-ci/README.md

 ## Things to do

+ * Support more events (Push) and actions other than `opened` for the script DSL format.
+ * Support private Git repositories.
  * Watch for ending runs and delete the volume mount.
- * Support private Git repositories.
+ * Provide support for calling other Tekton tasks from the script DSL.
  * Better naming for the handlers (pipeline and pipelinerun are not descriptive).
  * Support more syntax items (extra containers, saving and restoring the cache)
  * Configuration for archiving - currently spawns an image with a URL, how to do configuration for this?
- * Provide support for calling other Tekton tasks from the script DSL.
  * Support for service-broker bindings.
+ * Integration of the GitHub status notifications.
  * Move away from the bespoke YAML definition to a more structured approach (easier to parse) - this might be required for better integration with Tekton tasks.
- * Support more events (Push) and actions other than `opened` for the script DSL format.
  * Filtering of the events (only pushes to "master" for example).
  * ~~Fix parallel running of tasks in the same stage~~
  * ~~Automate volume claims for the script-based DSL.~~